hpssjellis/mcu-stable-edu-launch/google-coral-micro/installation-notes.md

 First weird thing.
-On my new windows machine all library examples were installed but on Linux and my Schools widows machines only the first group of examples are installed.
+On my new windows machine all library examples were installed but on Linux and my Schools windows machines only the first group of examples are installed.